Harris, Trump Come Out Swinging In Presidential Debate In Philadelphia

-- "It's important to remind the former president, you're not running against Joe Biden.
-You are running against me," Harris said to Trump who avoided eye contact.
+Harris struck a hopeful note with a promise of how she would lead if elected, saying the strength of a leader is not in beating people down but in lifting people up.
+Her campaign said they'd welcome another debate.

-- "So she just started by saying she's going to do this, she's going to do that, she's going to do all these wonderful things.
+After Harris' closing comments, Trump said: "So she just started by saying she's going to do this, she's going to do that, she's going to do all these wonderful things.
 Why hasn't she done it?
-She's been there for three and a half years," Trump said after Harris' closing remarks.
+She's been there for three and a half years."

+They commented on President Joe Biden, who bowed out of the race after a dismal June debate:

 "Remember this, she is Biden.
-She's trying to get away from Biden," Trump said of Harris.
+She's trying to get away from Biden," Trump said.

-- "Clearly, I am not Joe Biden, and I am certainly not Donald Trump, and what I do offer is a new generation of leadership for our country," said Harris.
+- "Clearly, I am not Joe Biden, and I am certainly not Donald Trump, and what I do offer is a new generation of leadership for our country," Harris replied.

 - "She has a plan to confiscate everybody's gun," said Trump.